renovate-bot/GoogleCloudPlatform-_-agentsmithy/Agent_Templates/Runtime_envs/Cloud_Run/app/README.md

 A RAG (Retrieval-Augmented Generation) pattern using Vertex AI Agent Builder Search for the retrieval of information.
 It includes a data ingestion pipeline to automate the update of your data.
 For more details on how to set it up please review the related readme file under the respective folder.

+### Switching Between Patterns

+To switch between different patterns, modify the import statement in `server.py`.

+All chains have the same interface, allowing for seamless swapping.

 ## Monitoring and Observability

 ![monitoring_flow](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/e2e-gen-ai-app-starter-pack/monitoring_flow.png)